 In Germany every university is autonomous and each study programme has its own set of criteria for admitting students.
 Please check each individual webpage of the course and university you are interested in.

-Yes you can!
-Indian students are allowed to work 120 full or 240 half days per calendar year.
+Yes, you can!
+Indian students are allowed to work 120 full or 240 half days per the calendar year.

 There are a number of scholarships for talented international students in Bavaria.
 For further information check out the information on Study in Bavaria's website.